Rocky Marciano: Life after boxing

-Religious views
+Personal life

+In 1947, Marciano met Barbra Cousins, daughter of a Brockton police sergeant.
+The two were married on December 31, 1950.
+They had a daughter, Mary Ann, and later adopted a son, Rocco Junior.

-Marciano was a devout Christian and often attended Catholic mass during training and before a fight.
-He once stated "the biggest thrill I can think of would be an audience with the pope".
+Marciano was a devout Catholic and often attended Catholic mass during training and before a fight.
+He once stated "the biggest thrill I can think of would be an audience with the Pope".

+Marciano ended up befriending his former opponent that he sent to the hospital, Carmine Vingo.
+Marciano ended up paying for his medical expenses and Vingo even attended Marciano's wedding.
+Marciano later stated "Carmine is my friend.
+He forgave me.
+If he hadn't, I wouldn't have been able to carry on."
+Marciano was also friends with many other prominent figures of his era including Frank Sinatra and Dean Martin.

 Death

-On August 31, 1969 (the day before his 46th birthday), Marciano was a passenger in a small private plane, a Cessna 172 heading to Des Moines, Iowa.
+On August 31, 1969 (the day before his 46th birthday), Marciano was a passenger in a small private plane, a Cessna 172 heading to Des Moines, Iowa from Chicago Midway.
 It was night and bad weather had set in.
-The pilot, Glenn Belz, had 231 total hours of flying time, 35 of them at night, and had no instrument rating.
+The pilot, Glenn Belz, had only 231 total hours of flying time, 35 of them at night, and had no instrument rating.
 Belz tried to land the plane at a small airfield outside Newton, Iowa but the aircraft hit a tree two miles short of the runway.
 Flying with Marciano in the back seat was Frankie Farrell, 28, the oldest son of organized crime figure Lew Farrell.
-Marciano, Belz and Farrell were killed on impact.
+Marciano, Belz, and Farrell were killed on impact.

 The National Transportation Safety Board report said, "The pilot attempted an operation exceeding his experience and ability level, continued visual flight rules under adverse weather conditions and experienced spatial disorientation in the last moments of the flight."
 Marciano was on his way to give a speech to support his friend's son and there was a surprise birthday celebration waiting for him.
 He had hoped to return in the early morning for his 46th birthday celebration with his wife.
 He was coming from a dinner in Chicago at STP CEO Andy Granatelli's home.

 Marciano is interred in a crypt at Forest Lawn Memorial Cemetery in Fort Lauderdale, Florida.
-His wife Barbara Marciano died five years later at the age of 46 due to lung cancer, and is entombed next to him.
+His wife died five years later at the age of 46 due to lung cancer and is entombed next to him.